Apple Cider Bread

 Instructions

 - Combine wet and dry ingredients until smooth.
-Slowly fold in apple pieces.
+Slowly fold in apple pieces with a spatula.

 - Allow 30 minutes to cool.
 Slice + enjoy!